 THREATS TO SAFETY AND SECURITY: Belgium has been largely free of major terrorist incidents.
 As with other countries in the Schengen area, Belgium maintains open borders with its neighbors, allowing the possibility of terrorist operatives entering/exiting the country with anonymity.
 Belgian law enforcement and security officials, in close cooperation with neighboring countries, maintain an effective anti-terrorism effort and a welcoming environment for tourism and business.

 Prior police approval is required for all public demonstrations in Belgium, and police are present to ensure adequate security for participants and passers-by.
 Nonetheless, spontaneous demonstrations do take place in Belgium from time to time in response to world events or local developments.
 Even demonstrations that are meant to be peaceful can become violent and unpredictable.
 You should avoid them if at all possible.
 Be alert and aware of your surroundings, and pay attention to what the local news media have to say.
-In general, larger public demonstrations are announced on the Demonstration Notices page within the U.S. Embassy Brussels website.
+In general, larger public demonstrations are announced on the Demonstrations page within the U.S. Embassy Brussels website.

 Stay up to date by:

-CRIME: Although Belgium remains relatively free of violent crime, low-level street crime such as muggings, purse snatchings, and pickpocketing is common, particularly in major cities.
-Thieves loiter in transportation hubs like the Metro (subway) and train stations, notably the Gare du Midi, the primary international train hub in Brussels.
+CRIME: Although Belgium remains relatively free of violent crime, low-level street crime, such as muggings, purse snatchings, and pickpocketing is common, particularly in major cities.
+Thieves loiter in transportation hubs like the metro (subway) and train stations, notably the Gare du Midi, the primary international train hub in Brussels.
 They take advantage of disoriented or distracted travelers and watch for people who put their luggage down and are inattentive for even a moment.
 Be particularly vigilant in these areas.
 Keep your eyes on your belongings.
 On trains, don’t place valuables on overhead racks.

 Thieves often operate in teams.
 Once they identify a target, they cause a distraction.
-One way to do this is to create a random commotion, such as by dropping money, cell phones, or other objects on the ground.
+One way to do this is to create a random commotion such as by dropping money, cell phones, or other objects on the ground.
 Another way is by bumping into or shoving the target, especially in crowds.
 Still another common method is for an accomplice to get the target’s attention by speaking to that person or asking to sign a petition while the partner carries out the theft.
 Be alert to distractions.

 Thieves also operate in restaurants, bars, and hotels.
 Take appropriate caution in these locations.
 Don’t sit next to doors where thieves can reach in and grab a bag that is placed on a chair or on the floor next to it.
 Exercise good security and safety practices when selecting and checking into hotels.
 Ensure that rooms have door and window locks.
 When possible, select a room above the ground and first floors.